jonas1307/mysql-fee-splitting/README.md

 - From 0.00 to 10.00, I'll charge a 7.50% fee
 - From 10.00 to 25.00 I'll charge a 9.00% fee

-As the balance increases, the fee will be calculated adding a "padding" value from the previous usages's sum, and create new brackets for charging the fee correctly.
+As the balance increases, the fee will be calculated adding a "padding" value from the previous usages' sum, and create new brackets for charging the fee correctly.

 ## Installation
 First of all, you need to have Docker and docker-compose installed.